-Located in Clarksville, this public university offers a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) in Communication Arts through its Department of Communication and Theatre.
+Located in Clarksville, this public university offers a Bachelor of Arts (B.A.) and a Bachelor of Science (B.S.) in Communication Arts through its Department of Communication and Theatre.
 The department employs 22 faculty members, and classes are limited to 25 students.
 The school has state-of-the-art media hardware and software, a mobile broadcast van, a digital editing bay, a TV studio and a radio station.
-Students can gain hands-on experience at the college's cable channel.
+Students can gain hands-on experience on the college's cable channel.

 Communications students can select a concentration in broadcast media or sports broadcasting, among others.
-Students in the broadcast media program receive instruction in on-air broadcast and production skills, taking courses such as media ethics and law; audio and video production; and news reporting, writing and editing.
-They also select from electives such as advanced audio or visual production, broadcast management and international broadcasting.
-Sports broadcasting students take many of the same courses as broadcast media students, but they also take classes in sports media, interviewing, writing, marketing and psychology.
+Students in the broadcast media program receive instruction in on-air broadcast and production skills, taking courses such as media ethics and law, audio and video production, and news reporting, writing and editing.
+They also select from electives such as advanced audio or visual production, broadcast management, and international broadcasting.
+Sports broadcasting students take many of the same courses as broadcast media students, but they also take classes in sports media, interviewing, writing, marketing, and psychology.
 They're also required to complete an internship and a practicum.

 Belmont University is a private, Christian institution in downtown Nashville.
 It was ranked the 7th best regional university in the South and the 2nd top up-and-coming school by U.S. News and World Report in 2013.
 At Belmont, students can pursue B.A. or B.S. degrees in mass communication, journalism or video production through the Department of Media Studies, which has six faculty members.

 Mass communication students focus on TV and radio programming and production, as well as leadership in media, research, advertising, sales and operation.
-Students in the video production program take courses in TV, audio and sports production, as well as directing and scriptwriting for broadcast.
-Through the journalism program, students can study news writing, editing, reporting and production.
+Students in the video production program take courses in TV, audio and sports production, as well as directing and script-writing for broadcast.
+Through the journalism program, students can study news writing, editing, reporting, and production.

 Belmont also offers a minor in sports and media, which incorporates coursework in sports writing, commentary and marketing, along with media production and advertising.
-Media students have opportunities to intern with major TV and radio broadcasting networks in the area, and they have access to the Media Studies Center, which houses a computer lab, broadcast studio and editing suites.
+Media students have opportunities to intern with major TV and radio broadcasting networks in the area and they have access to the Media Studies Center, which houses a computer lab, broadcast studio, and editing suites.

 East Tennessee State University

-Located in Johnson City, this state university offers a B.A. and a B.S. in Mass Communications with a radio-TV-film concentration.
+Located in Johnson City, this state university offers a B.A. and a B.S. in Mass Communications with a radio, TV-film concentration.
 This program has 12 faculty and staff members, and students have access to industry-standard software and equipment, including a digital editing lab, a high-definition TV studio and a control room.
 Both bachelor's programs have the same general education requirements, except that the B.S. requires a single, eight-credit course in the natural sciences, while B.A. students can distribute the requirement over two semesters.